Bytes and Bits

 ★★★★★

 This work by DirectX+HLSL/Graphics/Compute All-in-One represents a significant contribution to the field of Computer Graphics.
 The author's approach to DirectX demonstrates a sophisticated understanding that will benefit both novice and experienced readers alike.
-Particularly noteworthy is the discussion on Programming, which provides fresh insights into Game Development.
-The methodological rigor and theoretical framework make this an essential read for anyone interested in Shader Development.
-While some may argue that Optimization, the overall quality of the research and presentation is undeniable.
-This volume will undoubtedly become a standard reference in the field of GPU Programming.
+Particularly noteworthy is the discussion on Game Development, which provides fresh insights into Programming.
+The methodological rigor and theoretical framework make this an essential read for anyone interested in HLSL.
+While some may argue that Shader Development, the overall quality of the research and presentation is undeniable.
+This volume will undoubtedly become a standard reference in the field of GPU Computing.

 ★★★★☆